 Right from the beginning of the George Jones Child Advocacy Centre we have involved children and young people in planning and designing the building and choosing the artwork inside the centre.
 They told us they wanted bright and friendly spaces, colourful murals with lots of creatures, bugs and water.

-Involving young people was again very important in our latest project, the urban art for the long exterior wall of the building.
+Involving young people was also very important in the urban art project for the long exterior wall of the building.
 Artists Darren Hutchens, Dan Duggan and Lawry Halden facilitated workshops with young people, encouraged their ideas and harnessed these into a cohesive and creative design.
 The dragon represents Parkerville, a strong creature who supports and guides children and helps them to go on a journey of recovery from hurt and harm; the children are in charge and tell the dragon how to help them.
 The budding young artists named the dragon Parky which is how the kids colloquially refer to us.